azrulhasni/kelichap/README.md

 ![](README.images/hOPJ9r.jpg)

--   Note that Kelichap will create thee new collections as and when needed but the first collection and alias must be created manually (or through an automated CD pipeline) before Kelichap is started.
+-   Note that Kelichap will create the new collections as and when needed but the first collection and alias must be created manually (or through an automated CD pipeline) before Kelichap is started.